 - Forgive Yourself.
 I often times felt guilty or ashamed about my sugar addiction.
 Especially when I relapsed, I would just hold myself in guilt, giving me the excuse to continue on my sugar binge.
 Releasing that guilt lifted an enormous weight off my psyche.
 We’re all imperfect.
 We all cope with life in messy ways.
 If you have food issues, offer yourself compassion.
 Find self-acceptance.
 You need to recognize that all those times you gorged on sugar you were doing the best you could.
 Find forgiveness for yourself and make peace with your sugar addiction.
 Every day is a new day to start fresh.

 - Don’t Give Up.
 There will be times that you fall off the wagon.
 I often call it a relapse because once you eat sugar again, it’s hard to re-break the habit.
 We know that the more sugar you eat, the more you will crave, so I honestly strive to avoid processed sugar altogether.
 I will usually grab the fruit first but sometimes I don’t and I go back to old habits of food choices.
 Yes, I have done this many times but real failure is when you give up.
 So don’t give up!
 Get it clear in your head why you relapsed.
 Show compassion for yourself during those situations and come up with a plan to do better next time.
 Awareness is key.
 You can do this!

 Child Sugar Addiction

-I hope this post helps with understanding sugar addiction and how to create a healthy habits around sugar.
-Comment & share what you are having trouble with, no judgements, just compassion in knowing that we are in this together <3
+I hope this post helps with understanding sugar addiction and how to create healthy habits around sugar.
+Comment & share what you are having trouble with, no judgments, just compassion in knowing that we are in this together <3